jiteshjampa/ai-ops-agent/README.md

-OpsAgent is an AI agent that takes a plain-English business request (a support escalation, a customer complaint, an internal ask), plans the actions needed to resolve it, **pauses for human approval**, then executes real tool calls: opening a task/ticket, drafting an email, and posting a Slack alert.
+OpsAgent is an AI agent that takes a plain-English business request (a support escalation, a customer complaint, an internal ask), plans the actions needed to resolve it, **pauses for human approval**, then executes real tool calls: opening a task/ticket, drafting an email.

 Built to demonstrate agentic AI + workflow automation with real business impact — not just an LLM wrapper.